ScratchEverywhere/ScratchEverywhere/README.md

 ![Controls](https://raw.githubusercontent.com/NateXS/Scratch-3DS/refs/heads/main/scratch%203ds%20controls.png)
 To use the mouse you must enter mouse mode by holding L. Use the D-pad to move the mouse, and press R to click.

+### Other Plaforms

+All controllers on all other platforms use the same control scheme.

 ## Limitations
 As this is in a very W.I.P state, you will encounter many bugs, crashes, and things that will just not work.